MERGE-RNA: a physics-based model to predict RNA secondary structure ensembles with chemical probing: Abstract

 \section{Abstract}

-{RNA function is deeply tied to secondary structure, with most molecules operating through dynamic and heterogeneous structural ensembles.
-While current analysis tools typically output single static structures or averaged contact maps, chemical probing methods like DMS capture nucleotide-resolution signals that represent the full structural ensemble, which however remain of difficult structural interpretation.
-To address this, we present MERGE-RNA, a framework that explicitly describes and outputs RNA as a structural ensemble.
-By modeling the experimental pipeline through a statistical physics framework, MERGE-RNA learns a small set of transferable and interpretable parameters, enabling the seamless integration of measurements across different molecules, probe concentrations, and replicates in a single optimization to improve robustness.
-Our model employs a maximum-entropy principle to predict thermodynamic populations, introducing only the minimal sequence-specific adjustments necessary to align the ensemble with experimental data.
-We validate MERGE-RNA on diverse RNAs, showing that it achieves strong structural accuracy and the ability to fill knowledge gaps in single-conformation reference structures.
-Furthermore, in a designed RNA construct for which we report new DMS data, MERGE-RNA deconvolves mixed states to reveal transient intermediate populations involved in strand displacement, dynamics that remain invisible to traditional analysis methods.}
+{RNA function is tied to secondary structure, operating through dynamic and heterogeneous structural ensembles.
+While current analysis tools typically output single static structures or averaged contact maps, chemical probing methods like DMS capture nucleotide-resolution signals representing the full structural ensemble, which remain difficult to interpret structurally.
+To address this, we present MERGE-RNA, a framework that describes and outputs RNA as a structural ensemble.
+By modeling the physics of the experimental pipeline, MERGE-RNA learns a small set of transferable and interpretable parameters, enabling the integration of measurements across different molecules, probe concentrations, and replicates in a single optimization to improve robustness.
+Our model employs a maximum-entropy principle to predict thermodynamic populations, with the minimal adjustments necessary to align the ensemble with experimental data.
+We validate MERGE-RNA on diverse RNAs, showing that it achieves structural accuracy surpassing standard pseudo-free-energy methods and yields ensembles better recapitulating measured DMS reactivity.
+Applied to the \textit{V. vulnificus} adenine riboswitch, MERGE-RNA recovers the NMR-resolved conformations and their ligand-induced rearrangement, with population shifts matching the NMR-derived $K_d$.
+In a designed RNA construct for which we report new DMS data, MERGE-RNA deconvolves mixed states to reveal transient intermediate populations involved in strand displacement, dynamics invisible to traditional analysis methods.}

 \keywords{RNA secondary structure, Chemical probing, Ensemble prediction, DMS-MaP}